 Early Ercole Barovier for Ferro Toso Barovier Uccellini Three Bird Group Italian Art Glass Sculpture

-Standing approx. 9-1/4" tall and 6-1/4" wide, this unsigned art glass sculture is in excellent condition, with no issues noted.
-(It's amazing to think that pieces such as this, with extended arms, managed to survive intact for over 60 years!)
+Standing approx. 9-1/4 inch tall and 6-1/4 inch wide, this unsigned art glass sculpture is in excellent condition, with no issues noted.
+(It's amazing to think pieces such as this, with extended arms, managed to survive intact for over 60 years!)

 For those who may be familiar with Ferro Toso Barovier and the work of Ercole Barovier but may not be as familiar with going prices, uccellini sculptures are highly sought after but difficult to find.
 A 2014 example of a two-bird Ercole Barovier group uccellini figure listing, with the label still intact, is listed by the Wright auction house in Chicago, IL.

 For those who may wish to view the photos in zoom mode beyond the limitations of the image photo box, you can find them in a designated folder, numbered 1 through 24, as follows: